jfcloutier/karma_system/design_notes/acting.md

     [*] --> relevant : an experience matches the goal
     [*] --> not_relevant :  no experience matches the goal
     not_relevant --> [*]
-    relevant --> planned : there is a working plan to hopefully achieve the goal relevant --> failed : no working plan can be found relevant --> not_relevant : the goal is no longer relevant not_relevant --> relevant : a new experience matches the goal planned --> executed : the plan was executed
+    relevant --> planned : there is a plan to hopefully achieve the goal relevant --> failed : no plan can be found relevant --> not_relevant : the goal is no longer relevant not_relevant --> relevant : a new experience matches the goal planned --> executed : the plan was executed